 Your clients likely have an idea of the look they're going for, and they're most likely to choose the photographer that is best at creating it rather than one that showcases a mix of styles.

 You might find that you want to split your portfolio into several sections, which can make it easier for your potential clients to find exactly what they're looking for.
-For example, if you're a headshot photographer, you can have separate sections for corporate headshots and actor headshots.
+For example, if you're a portrait photographer, you can have separate sections for corporate headshots and actor headshots.

 If you don't have suitable images yet, you can offer to shoot free gigs for friends and family as a way to build a collection of photos for your portfolio.
 You can also volunteer to shoot some images for businesses or events in order to build up your portfolio images.
 For example, if you're a real estate photographer, you can reach out to a local real estate agency and see if there are any opportunities to do a photography session for them at one of their new listings.
 A complimentary photo shoot here and there when you're just starting out is a great way to make relationships and build your portfolio.